chihyang/eopl3/ch05/README.md

 > global registers used.
 You can get away with fewer than 5.
 You may use no data
 > structures other than those already used by the interpreter.

-Notice that `exp` and `val` are never used at the same time, we can use the same register for them.
+Noticing that `exp` and `val` are never used at the same time, we can use the same register for them.
 The only thing we need to note is the set order between `cont`, `env` and `val`.
 Because `cont` and `env` are somewhat special (they record the process in the whole computation), it's not easy to put them into the same register.
 It is the same for trampoline register `pc`.
 As for procedure